spacy-dev/Spacy2/README.md

 The core of Spacy does not require external dependencies.
 Depending on your use-case the following dependencies may be required:
   - [googletest](https://github.com/google/googletest) for compiling the tests (enable with cmake .. -DBuildTest=ON),
-  - [Eigen](//http://eigen.tuxfamily.org/) for enabling finite-dimensional problem descriptions using namespace 'Spacy::Rn',
+  - [Eigen](//http://eigen.tuxfamily.org/) for enabling finite-dimensional problem descriptions using namespace 'Spacy::Rn' (automatically enabled if cmake finds Eigen),
-  - [Kaskade 7](https://www.zib.de/projects/kaskade-7-finite-element-toolbox) for developing algorithms with Kaskade 7,
+  - [Kaskade 7](https://www.zib.de/projects/kaskade-7-finite-element-toolbox) for developing algorithms with Kaskade 7 (enable with cmake .. -DKaskade=ON),
-  - [FEniCS](https://fenicsproject.org) for developing algorithms with FEniCS.
+  - [FEniCS](https://fenicsproject.org) for developing algorithms with FEniCS (enable with cmake .. -DDolfin=ON).

 ### Installation
 Go to download folder, i.e.